TheMayaNutCompany/mayanut.github.io/README.md

 - Cart state persistence across pages via local storage
 - FAQ accordion behavior with one item open at a time
 - Performance-conscious image loading using `loading="lazy"` and `decoding="async"` where appropriate
-- Static architecture designed for maintainability and fast hosting
+- Lightweight static architecture designed for maintainability and fast hosting

 ---